 Water treatment plant operators will run the machinery and monitor the processes used to make our water clean to drink and use for washing and bathing.

-There are so many opportunities to work in utilities.
+There are so many opportunities to work in the utility industry.
 If a trade job is not your thing, here are a few other options for you which include support occupations, marketing careers, and finance.

 If you love organizing and want to support workers that make our world a better place, being a part of an administrative team may be a perfect fit.